 - 1. Familiarization with MDA-8086 microprocessor kit and its operation in machine code mode. - 2.
 Loading the machine codes of a sample program to MDA-8086 with execution and verification of the results. - 3.
 Familiarization with serial monitor mode operation of MDA-8086 and verification of arithmetic operations. - 4.
 Logic operations in assembly language. - 5.
 Programing control instructions in assembly language. - 6.
 Interrupt system of 8086 microprocessor. - 7.
 Flashing an LED array by interfacing with PPI 8255A with 8086. - 8.
 Displaying a 7 segment display. - 9.
 Operation of Dot Matrix LED. - 10.
+Interfacing A/D converter with 8086. - 11.
 Basic of Microcontroller programming.